 Igleheart Custom Frames

-Iride “Fine Italian Bicycles” are hand crafted in Italy since 1919.
+Iride “Fine Italian Bicycles” are handcrafted in Italy since 1919.
 The founding father, Umberto Gemmati opened his workshop in 1919.
 The current proprietor, Carlo Gemmati, Umberto’s grandson is still producing bikes.
 Iride bikes are also available in the United States, are imported to North America by Iride USA Incorporated in Brooklyn, New York.

 They use steel and carbon fiber together in their bikes.
 “The steel of the bicycle frame behaves with the beneficial aspects of a spring, returning the power put in.
 Steel also can behave like a musical instrument, ringing with notes.
 Sometimes this sensation is bad.
 The damping properties, of the organic plastic nature of carbon fiber composites, enhance the experience of the rider.
-These two materials, orchestrated in a reasonable sequence, reduce buzz to the rider while retaining the singing metallic sensitivity of the tuned metal.”
+These two materials orchestrated in a reasonable sequence, reduce buzz to the rider while retaining the singing metallic sensitivity of the tuned metal.”

-Jaegher is a Belgian brand which build “tailor-made” steel bicycles.
+Jaegher is a Belgian brand which builds “tailor-made” steel bicycles.
 It was founded by Odiel Vaneenooghe, a racing cyclist.
 Now, Odiel’s grandson, Diel Vaneenooghe owns the brand and he is also the master framebuilder.
 He measures every customer meticulously, builds every TIG welded frame (Interceptor and Ascender) and verifies every Jaegher cycle before it leaves the workshop.
 He grew up amidst the steel of our workshop in Ruiselede (West-Flanders).

 Diels’ father Luc (1958) is built of no lesser steel.
 For Luc, Eddy Merckx is not a god, but just one of the many racers who would stop by the family’s workshop.
 Merckx would come to pick up the bikes with which he won just about every race on the planet.
 When you choose a Jaegher frame with lugs (Raptor Pistier or Phantom), you can be sure that Luc will weld it state of the art.